Rubus phoenicolasius: Description

 As a fruit develops, it is surrounded by a protective calyx covered in hairs that exude tiny drops of sticky fluid.
 While the structure resembles those of carnivorous plants, the wineberry plant does not get nutrients from insects caught in the sap: the sticky mucilage contains no digestive enzymes, surrounding tissues cannot absorb nutrients, and there are no protein-storage tissues.
 Also, unlike carnivorous plants, wineberry grows in nutrient-rich soil, so it need not resort to insect proteins as a source of nitrogen.

-The plant's leaves and stems/branches are covered in spines.
-The leaves appear in sets of three, where the two side leaves are small, and the center leaf is large.
-The leaves are green on top, and white on the bottom because of a dense layer of woolly hairs.